Typhlopidae

 The Typhlopidae are a family of blind snakes.
 They are found mostly in the tropical regions of Africa, Asia, the Americas, and all mainland Australia and various islands.
 The rostral scale overhangs the mouth to form a shovel-like burrowing structure.
 They live underground in burrows, and since they have no use for vision, their eyes are mostly vestigial.
 They have light-detecting black eye spots, and teeth occur in the upper jaw.
-Typhlopids do not have dislocatable lower jaw articulations restricting them to prey smaller than their oral aperture.
+Typhlopids do not have dislocatable lower jaw articulations, restricting them to prey smaller than their oral aperture.
 All species in the family Typhlopidae are fossorial and feed on social fossorial invertebrates such as termites and ants.
 The tracheal lung is present and chambered in all species.
-One species, the Brahminy's blind snake, is the only unisexual snake, with the entire population being female and reproducing via parthenogenesis.
+One species, the Brahminy blind snake, is the only unisexual snake, with the entire population being female and reproducing via parthenogenesis.
 The tail ends with a horn-like scale.
 Most of these species are oviparous.
 Currently, 18 genera are recognized containing over 200 species.